theopn/theopn.github.io/content/blog/2022-08-25-neovim-ide.md

 +++
-title = "30 Plug-ins and 700 Lines of Code Later, Neovim is my favorite IDE + commentary in 2025" date = "2022-08-25"
-description = "List and descriptions of plug-ins I use with Neovim (2022)" tags = ["Neovim", "Lua"]
+title = "30 Plug-ins and 700 Lines of Code Later, Neovim is my favorite IDE" date = "2022-08-25" description = "List and descriptions of plug-ins I use with Neovim (2022) + Commentary in 2025" tags = ["Neovim", "Lua"]
 +++